senx/warp10-platform/UPGRADE.md

 In this major release, the `warp10-standalone.sh` script was modified and renamed `warp10.sh`. `warp10.init` and `warp10.service` were updated accordingly.

 `3.0.0` comes with breaking changes:
 - the well known `AUTHENTICATE` functions was removed.
-It is replaced by a new security model based on fine grained capabilies contained into tokens.
+It is replaced by a new security model based on fine-grained capabilities contained into tokens.
 - all the functions marked deprecated during the `2.x` lifetime were removed.

 We encourage you to look at the [blog](https://blog.senx.io/) to read all the 3.x tagged articles to help you during the migration process.